Fiddler on the Roof: Other notable North American productions

 Topol in 'Fiddler on the Roof': The Farewell Tour opened on January 20, 2009, in Wilmington, Delaware.
 Topol left the tour in November 2009 due to torn muscles.
 He was replaced by Harvey Fierstein and Theodore Bikel.
 The cast included Mary Stout, Susan Cella, Bill Nolte, Erik Liberman, Rena Strober, and Stephen Lee Anderson.

 National Yiddish Theatre Folksbiene mounted a Yiddish adaptation, Fidler Afn Dakh, at the Museum of Jewish Heritage in New York City, under the direction of Joel Grey, with a translation by Shraga Friedman that was first used in a 1965 Israeli production.
-The cast included Jackie Hoffman as Yente, Steven Skybell as Tevye, Daniel Kahn as Pertshik, Stephanie Lynne Mason as Hodel and Raquel Nobile as Shprintze.
+The cast included Steven Skybell, who repeated the role of Tevye, Jackie Hoffman as Yente, Daniel Kahn as Pertshik, Stephanie Lynne Mason as Hodel and Raquel Nobile as Shprintze.
 Previews began on July 4, and opening night was July 15, 2018.
 The production played through the end of that year.
 It then transferred to Stage 42, an off-Broadway theatre, with Skybell, Hoffman, Mason and Nobile reprising their roles.
 Previews began February 11, with opening night on February 21, 2019.
 Musical staging was by Staś Kmieć (based on the original choreography by Robbins), with set design by Beowulf Boritt, costumes by Ann Hould-Ward, sound by Dan Moses Schreier and lighting by Peter Kaczorowski.
 The production closed on January 5, 2020.
 It won the 2019 Drama Desk Award for Outstanding Revival of a Musical.